portworx/px-docs/maintain/going-production-with-dcos.md

 * Lost or Stale Nodes can be removed from the PX cluster for force-decommissioning the node from the cluster
 * The command used to remove a node is `pxctl cluster delete -f`
-* For e.g., if a specific node is offline but it no longer exists, use ` pxctl cluster delete -f <node id>` to remove the node from the cluster
+* For e.g., if a specific node is offline but it no longer exists, use ` pxctl cluster delete -f node-id` to remove the node from the cluster

 ### Volume Data Recovery